 Coronavirus – overview

-At The Good Care Group, we appreciate what a worrying and disconcerting time it is for us all, as we face the unprecedented challenges to our daily life and adapt to living with Coronavirus in
+At The Good Care Group, we appreciate what a worrying and disconcerting time it has been for us all, as we face the unprecedented challenges to our daily life and adapt to living with Coronavirus in our communities.

 Since the start of the outbreak in the UK we have been working tirelessly with our teams to protect and support our clients, whilst ensuring our teams own safety, health and wellbeing.

-We are proud that we have not experienced a Coronavirus outbreak in any of our live-in care placements, which is testament to the dedication and commitment of our teams to keep both themselves and their clients safe, by respecting and adopting all guidance issued by both The Good Care Group and the UK Government.
+We are proud that we have maintained incredibly low transmission rates of Coronavirus in our live-in care placements, which is testament to the dedication and commitment of our teams to keep both themselves and their clients safe, by respecting and adopting all guidance issued by both The Good Care Group and the UK Government.

 Live-in care is the safest type of care for older people during the Coronavirus pandemic as we can ensure effective shielding through dedicated one to one care, staff movement is minimal and footfall in the home can be controlled.
 As we have seen through published data and media reports, the situation in residential care and nursing homes has sadly been catastrophic.
-Find out more about why live-in care is the safest Coronavirus care and how our Coronavirus live-in care service can help you or your loved one during the pandemic, ensuring you receive highest quality care in a safe, secure and familiar environment – your home.
+Find out more about why live-in care continues to be the safest care environment and how our live-in care service can help you or your loved one during the pandemic and beyond, ensuring you receive highest quality care in a safe, secure and familiar environment – your home.

 A few words from Janet Bill, Business Director : “ At The Good Care Group we have worked, and continue to work tirelessly to ensure the safety of both our professional care team and our clients during these difficult times.
 Since the beginning of the pandemic our absolute focus has been on minimising the risk whilst continuing to deliver an outstanding service focused on improving the health and wellbeing of our clients.
 I am truly grateful for the unwavering commitment of everyone, across all roles within the business.
 I have also been overwhelmed by the support and kindness shown by both our clients and their families".

-As this pandemic goes on we remain committed to providing unrivalled family support, even more so at this time so our client's families feel assured their loved one is receiving the very best care.
-We continue to support our carers by providing them with the latest guidance and advice, as well as providing them with creative ways to ensure they look after their own personal health and wellbeing, as they continue to dedicate themselves to the care and support of our clients.
-For families we are using our market leading digital technology to offer much-needed reassurance about their loved one’s health and the care they are receiving at this time, as well as providing them with an opportunity to stay in touch and feel connected, even if they are unable to visit.
-This has been particularly important as our clients are in the most vulnerable group.
+No matter what ‘the new normal’ looks like, we remain committed to providing unrivalled family support, so our client's families feel assured their loved one is receiving the very best care.
+We’ll continue to support our carers by providing them with the latest guidance and advice, as well as providing them with creative ways to ensure they look after their own personal health and wellbeing, as they continue to dedicate themselves to the care and support of our clients.
+For families we are using our market leading digital technology to offer much-needed reassurance about their loved one’s health and the care they are receiving, as well as providing them with an opportunity to stay in touch and feel connected, even if they are unable to visit.

 We know that you may have many questions relating to care of a loved one during the Coronavirus pandemic.
 Read our Coronavirus FAQs.